 The polite Englishman, living in the Netherlands, wanting to end his written correspondence as the Dutch do by writing “met vriendelijke groeten” (which means “with friendly greetings”) unwittingly added one letter, ending his written correspondence “met vriendelijke groenten” which translates as “with friendly vegetables”.
 Luckily one of the recipients of this greeting alerted the Englishman to his mistake.

 Even if you have the best intentions to understand another culture, things can still get as mixed up as a plate of mixed vegetables.
-Welcome to this healthy and colourful book on intercultural communication.
+Welcome to this healthy and colorful book on intercultural communication.

 Culture is something we all have and all experience.
 In this book we will outline some of the key areas of what culture is and how we arrive at our own opinions.
-What colours our judgements?
+What colors our judgement?
 Moreover, rather than introducing the dos and don’ts of different cultures we promote the development of four key competencies essential to effective communication across cultures.
 These can be assessed with the Intercultural Readiness Check.

 The Intercultural Readiness Check (IRC) is a valid and reliable intercultural self-assessment tool.
 The (on-line) tool assesses the following four competences: